Jonathan2251/lbd/source/llvmstructure.rst

   118-165-78-230:input Jonathan$ clang -target mips-unknown-linux-gnu -c ch3.cpp -emit-llvm -o ch3.bc

-As above, compile C to .bc by ``clang -target mips-unknown-linux-gnu`` because Cpu0 borrows the ABI from Mips.
+As shown above, compile C to `.bc` using:

+``clang -target mips-unknown-linux-gnu``

+since Cpu0 borrows its ABI from MIPS.

-Next step, transfer bitcode .bc to human readable text format as follows,
+Next, convert the bitcode (`.bc`) to a human-readable text format as follows:

 .. code-block:: console